advanced-cropper/vue-advanced-cropper/example/docs/components/rectangle-stencil.md

 Define the maximum aspect ratio of the crop box.
 By default, the crop box is free ratio.

-### `classname`
+### `class`

-The classname for root block of the stencil component.
+The class name for root block of the stencil component.
 Probably you don't need to use it.

-### `previewClassname`
+### `previewClass`

-The classname for the preview component.
+The class name for the preview component.

 ### `boundingBoxClassname`

-The classname for the bouding box component.
+The class name for the bouding box component.
 Probably you don't need to use it.

 ### `handlerComponent`
 Default: `SimpleHandler`